 This course requires 144 UCAS Tariff points unless stated, these points are calculated from your qualification grades.

-Plus, evidence of sustained academic achievement with a broad study of Science English and Maths up to 16.
+Plus, evidence of sustained academic achievement with a broad study of Science, English and Maths up to 16.

-To view more specific entry requirements for your country, please see the International Entry Requirements webpage
+To view more specific entry requirements for your country, please see the international entry requirements webpage.

 This course will involve you working with vulnerable groups of individuals, including children.
 In order to ensure that the University offers places on their programmes to suitable candidates you will all be required to obtain a satisfactory Enhanced Disclosure and Barring Service clearance (formerly termed CRB).
+This will be arranged by us.
+For international students, an in-country police check is also required.

 Fees and funding